nonblocking/mashroom-portal-quickstart/README.md

 ## Storage

 The Portal configuration will be stored in _data/storage_.
-Typically you would put the json files there under version control.
+Typically, you would put the json files there under version control.

 ## Plugins

-This quickstart template consists of a example React Portal App, a example Theme and example Layouts.
+This quickstart template consists of an example React Portal App, an example Theme and example Layouts.
+The example Theme uses the *handlebars* template engine but you can use every available engine for *express*.
+Here an example of a type safe template written in React: https://github.com/nonblocking/mashroom/blob/master/packages/plugin-packages/mashroom-portal-demo-alternative-theme/src/views/portal.tsx

 ### Adding new Plugins

-All modules added in the *plugin-packages* folder are automatically scanned.
+All modules added to the *plugin-packages* folders are scanned automatically.

 You can also add plugins as *dependencies* in the root *package.json*.
-In that case you have to add the path to the installed package to the *pluginPackageFolders* in *mashroom.json*.
+In that case you have to add the path to the installed package (in node_modules) to the *pluginPackageFolders* in *mashroom.json*.

 ## Development